HeasonLee/FCDFusion/README.md

 ## Compute color deviation metric of fused images
 1. Put visible images and corresponding fused images into "/input/visible" and "/output/\<method name\>", respectively.
 The two paired images should be in the same shape and has the same name like "xxx.jpg".
 You can change codes in "color_deviation.py" to change the available image type.
+2. Change this line in "color_deviation.py" to select methods to be evaluated: `for method in ['RGB', 'YIQ', 'HSV', 'PIAFusion', 'SeAFusion', 'Ours']:`
-2. Run the script: `python color_deviation.py`
+4. Run the script: `python color_deviation.py`
-3. Color deviation of each fused image and the average value will be shown in the screen and saved in "/output/color_deviation_values.txt".
+5. Color deviation of each fused image and the average value will be shown in the screen and saved in "/output/color_deviation_values.txt".

 - Color deviation is the proposed metric that measures color-preserving ability of a fusion method.
 You can find more metrics in VIFB.